 Skip to main content, skip to search, or skip to the top of the page.

-Professor Kinsey has served as the Teaching Fellow for the Small Business & Nonprofit Law Clinic since August of 2012, when she relocated from New York after accumulating extensive legal experience in the realms of intellectual property, labor and employment and civil litigation.
-Prior to joining the Small Business Clinic, Professor Kinsey led and handled a wide variety of legal matters for clients ranging from Title VII employment discrimination lawsuits to drafting licensing agreements and assisting with corporate mergers.
+Professor Kinsey has extensive legal experience in the realms of intellectual property, labor and employment, transactional law, and civil litigation.
+Prior to joining the Urban Agriculture Law Practicum, Professor Kinsey served as a Supervising Attorney of the Michigan State University College of Law Small Business & Nonprofit Law Clinic and practiced law in New York City and Long Island where she led and handled a wide variety of legal matters for clients ranging from Title VII employment discrimination lawsuits to drafting licensing agreements and assisting with corporate mergers.
 She has successfully argued before the New York State Workers’ Compensation Board and the Equal Opportunity Commission.
 Additionally, Professor Kinsey worked as Legal Counsel for a professional arena football team, where she conducted research on copyright, grant, licensing, and entertainment law issues, and reviewed entertainment law and film tax-exemption matters.
 Professor Kinsey is published nationally and internationally in the fields of family, entertainment, and intellectual property law.
 In December of 2012, she earned her LL.M./M.J. in Intellectual Property and Communications Law from Michigan State University College of Law, where she drafted, “CSI: From the Television to the Courtroom” which was published by the University of Virginia School of Law Sports & Entertainment Law Journal in 2012.
-Since drafting CSI, Professor Kinsey has dedicated her scholarship to investigating the parameters of United States Copyright Act as related to Mashup Artists and advocating for the restructuring of the current National Football League appeals procedure as outlined in the recent Collective Bargaining Agreement.
-Both topics have been examined extensively through her 2013 publications with the University of California and the University of Virginia, respectively.
+Since drafting CSI, Professor Kinsey has dedicated her scholarship to investigating the parameters of United States Copyright Act as related to Mashup Artists and advocating for the restructuring of the current National Football League appeals procedures as outlined in the recent Collective Bargaining Agreement.
+Both topics have been examined extensively through her 2013 and 2014 publications with the University of California and the University of Virginia, respectively.

-As the Teaching Fellow for the Urban Agriculture Practicum, Professor Kinsey instructs and supervises student clinicians as they provide legal formation, intellectual property, and transactional law services to small business and non-profit clients in the area of urban agriculture.
+As a Supervising Attorney for the Urban Agriculture Practicum, Professor Kinsey educates second and third-year law students in the areas of corporate formation, zoning, intellectual property and contract drafting, and supervises student clinicians as they provide transactional law services to small business, cooperative, and non-profit clients.

 Contact Professor Kinsey at 517-336-8088 ext.
 1033 or via e-mail at firstname.lastname@example.org